 - Parts-to-service workflows

-Shopify or BigCommerce provides the foundation.
+Shopify provides the foundation.
 DH2T apps provide the dealership-specific power.

 With the right platform and tools in place, you can look at what stopped dealerships before.
 Those barriers were significant, but modern solutions have removed them.